miriamposner/dhvoyant/analyze_dh_conference_abstracts_with_voyant.md

 Can you find any patterns?
 Do certain topics appear in large proportion in some years but not in others?

-You can see how topic modeling might be usefully applied by looking at [a topic model for the journal *Signs*](https://signsat40.signsjournal.org/topic-model/) (rel=undefined target=undefined).
+You can see how topic modeling might be usefully applied by looking at [a topic model for the journal *Signs*](https://signsat40.signsjournal.org/topic-model/).

 ### 8. Your turn!